 If you are a landlord who rents out a property in Wales via a letting agent and you have no involvement in the tenancy, then you are not required to obtain a Landlord License, however you will still need to register with Rent Smart Wales.

-As a landlord renting out a property in Wales, it is also your responsibility to make sure you use a letting agent who is fully licensed.
+When renting out a property in wales, as one of the landlord responsibilities, it is important to ensure you use a letting agent who is fully licensed.

 Full information about Rent Smart Wales and on registering as a landlord is available here.